citizenos/etherpad-lite-heroku/README.md

 Push it to your Heroku and Heroku will just run it picking up the entry point from [Procfile](Procfile)

+**NOTE!** As this project uses Etherpad as a submodule, Heroku autodeploys and deploys from web WILL NOT WORK as this do not check submodules.
+The only way to deploy is to push to Heroku manually:

+* Add a remote, if you do not have - for ex: `git remote add test https://git.heroku.com/citizenos-etherpad-web-test.git`.
+* Push to a remote to deploy: `git push test`.

 ### Development notes